opentensor/developer-docs/docs/schedule-key-swap.md

 **We highly recommend that you run this command only once for each distinct pair of** (**old** coldkey, **new** coldkey).

-**Do not run this command more than once using either the same old coldkey or the same new coldkey.** If you do so, then your old coldkey goes into arbitration to determine on which key the swap will occur.
+**Do not run this command more than once using either the same old coldkey or the same new coldkey.** If you do so, then your old coldkey goes into arbitration to determine the exact coldkey pair on which the swap will occur.
+See [Arbitration](#arbitration).
 :::

 ### Example